Why Is the Traditional Quote-to-Cash Process Broken?

 The Architecture: An Intelligence Layer, Not a Rip-and-Replace

-- Building toward autonomous QTC is not a rip-and-replace project.
-It is an additive intelligence layer that Salesforce positions as Agentforce Revenue Management (ARM) applied to the ecosystem organizations already operate.
-The connective tissue that makes this work is Salesforce Data Cloud, a unified customer data platform that gives every agent real-time access to the same ground truth:
+Building toward autonomous QTC is not a rip-and-replace project.
+It is an additive intelligence layer, what Salesforce positions as Agentforce Revenue Management, applied to the ecosystem organizations already operate.
+The connective tissue is Salesforce Data 360: a unified platform giving every agent real-time access to the same ground truth, account health, opportunity history, pricing policy, contract terms, and billing status.

-For Salesforce architects and RevOps leaders, implementation follows three phases that build trust and capability progressively.
+Implementation follows three phases that build trust and capability progressively:

-- In the first phase, Agentforce operates as an AI copilot alongside existing workflows.
-Sales reps ask questions and receive recommendations, but humans retain control of all actions.
-The goal is to build organizational confidence in agent reasoning and gather feedback that improves outputs over time.
+Deploy Agentforce alongside existing workflows.
+Sales reps ask questions and receive recommendations, but humans retain full control.
+Goal: build organizational confidence in agent reasoning and gather feedback that improves outputs over time.

-- In the second phase, high-frequency, low-risk actions are automated end-to-end: quote generation from approved templates, compliance pre-checks, contract assembly, and renewal quote drafting.
+High-frequency, low-risk actions go end-to-end: quote generation, compliance pre-checks, contract assembly, renewal drafting.
 Humans approve final outputs; agents handle assembly and routing.
-The team's time shifts from execution to review.
+The team shifts from execution to review.

-- In the third phase, well-defined, policy-governed scenarios, standard renewals, small deal approvals, and contract amendments below threshold are handled by agents end-to-end, with comprehensive audit trails but without mandatory human sign-off at every step.
-The people who previously managed those transactions are freed for complex, high-judgment work that genuinely requires them.
+Well-defined, policy-governed scenarios, standard renewals, small deal approvals, amendments below threshold, handled end-to-end with comprehensive audit trails.
+People freed from managing those transactions focus on high-judgment work that genuinely requires them.

 The Organizations That Win Will Build This Now